 Putting Your Veggie Garden to Bed

-So you’ve had a bountiful season, and harvested your crops, and that’s it, right?
+So you’ve had a bountiful veggie season, and harvested your crops, and now that temperatures are beginning to drop, that’s it, right?
 Well, not quite.
-If you want to have a successful 2021 season, you can take a few extra steps now to treat your soil and ensure your plants will do just as well (or better) come spring.
+If you want to have a successful season next year, you can take a few extra steps now to treat your soil and ensure your plants will do just as well (or better) come spring.

 Step 1: Clean Up